drpedrazas/ascii_vid/README.md

 # ascii_vid
 ## The script you never knew you wanted:

 Converting a normal image into ascii art is one of the first projects a would be programmer tackles.
-As charming as it is, I always found it a little limiting.
+As charming as it is, I always found it a little limited in it's scope.
 After all: if images, why not video?
 This program converts video to ascii.
 It can be executed with a plethora of options so that you determine how detailed or fluent the final product is.
+Here I expose a brief introduction which pertains to this very subject.

 ## How to use it:

 1. Clone this repo
 2. Put the video you want to convert in the same directory as ascii.py
 3. Run ``` python3 ascii.py -h ``` to see your options.
-You should see this:
+It should look like this:
 ```
 $ python3 ascii.py -h
 usage: ascii.py [-h] [-cols COLS] [--video] [-fps FPS] file_name name